groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Consolidated Unix File Archive (.tar) are archives created with Unix-based utility for collecting one or more files.
+Represents a consolidated Unix file archive (.tar) created for collecting one or more files.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/compression/tar